Celebrating the life of

 Giving her time “without grumble”, Theresa often thought of others, including those who had faced similar experiences to her own, namely the time she spent in the ANCHOR Unit for breast cancer treatment in 2018.

 A keen runner and charity crusader, she had completed two marathons for CLAN and the Cystic Fibrosis Trust.
-She planned to fundraise for Friends of ANCHOR in celebration of her 40th birthday this year; a party that was put on hold by the coronavirus pandemic.
-Chris, and those closest to Theresa, plan to continue her legacy by fulfilling the celebration next year, honouring her life, loves and achievements.
+She planned to fundraise for Friends of ANCHOR in celebration of her 40th birthday in 2020, a party that was put on hold by the coronavirus pandemic.
+Chris, and those closest to Theresa, continued her legacy by fulfilling the celebration in April 2022, honouring her life, loves and achievements, while fundraising for a cause she had wanted to support.

 Rest in peace Theresa.
 Forever missed, never forgotten xx